IlluminatePossibilities/TheGlobalVariables/README.md

 ### a.
 Overview & Value Proposition

-The Spotlight App project aims to solve two issues that are faced by any non-profit organization: minimizing the operating cost, and increasing the visibility of available services.
+The Spotlight App project aims to solve two issues that are faced by any non-profit organization: minimizing the operating cost and increasing the visibility of available services.

 Many non-profits choose to minimize their operating costs by cutting the budget of anything other than direct program expenses or to “support the cause”.
 Most often, this causes non-profits to experience slow growth or an inability to become sustainable due to [a lack of investment in infrastructure and management](https://ssir.org/articles/entry/the_nonprofit_starvation_cycle).
 In many cases, the non-profit is left with a few volunteers to shoulder much of the work.